-Medicinal Mushrooms are not something new, in fact, they have been in existence and used for thousands of years by various cultures.
+Medicinal Mushrooms are not something new, in fact, they have been in existence and used for thousands of years by various cultures to promote longevity and good health.
 Some of the mushrooms are part of the original Materia Medica in Traditional Chinese Medicine.
 It is now gaining a lot of attention here in the western world.
 The health benefits of taking medicinal mushrooms keep surfacing every day, and there are countless more benefits which are yet to be discovered.
 There are a lot of research studies that are going on around the world, and new discoveries are being made for the numerous uses of these mushrooms.
 Simply put, people have been using medicinal mushrooms for thousands of years for good reasons: They are effective and they have benefited from them.

 Besides the obvious health benefits, medicinal mushrooms are being used nowadays for other purposes such as environmental remediation, helping oil spill cleanups, remediating conventional and nuclear landfills.
 Nowadays, there are some companies that are using shipping and packing materials that are made from mushroom mycelia.
 And more recently, mushrooms are being used to recycle precious metals such as gold, silver, and copper from e-waste or electronic waste material.

 There are literally hundreds of thousands of mushroom species, but only a few edible mushrooms have been used, studied, tested, and made bioavailable.
 That is not to say that we will not see more research and availability of other mushroom species in the future.
 There are several FDA approved prescription drugs that are derived from medicinal mushrooms, and many more are being studied and tested for possible medical use.